paeby/UserCounter/README.md

                     ====> publishes {"uniqueUsers":1,"ts":360}

 ```
-Note: In order to improve the testing: we could add a test class and modify the `processUserRecord` function to return a `UserCountRecord` and verify that for an array of `UserRecord` the expected `UserCountReord` are returned.
+*Note: In order to improve the testing we could add a test class and modify the `processUserRecord` function to return a `UserCountRecord` and verify that for an array of `UserRecord` the expected `UserCountRecord` are returned.*

 ## Performance tests
 ### Testing environment